 If your child is identified by the district as possibly in need of such services, you will be notified of applicable procedures.
 Individualized services and programs are available for children who are determined to need specially designed instruction due to the following conditions:

 Autism; Deaf-blindness; Deafness; Emotional disturbance; Hearing impairment; Intellectual disability; Multiple disabilities; Orthopedic impairment; Other health impairment; Specific learning disability; Speech or language impairment; Traumatic brain injury; Visual impairment.

-If you believe that your school age child may be in need of special education services and related programs, screening and evaluation processes are available to you at no cost, upon written request.
+If you believe that your school age child may be in need of special education services and related programs, Section 504/Chapter 15 services, Chapter 16 services, screening, and evaluation processes are available to you at no cost, upon written request.
 Whether or not your child is enrolled in the district’s public school program.

 Requests for school-age evaluation and screening should be made in writing to the Director of Student Services, 1210 Springhouse Road, Allentown, PA 18104.